Heroku Scala Support

 These options are configured as part of the environment variable JAVA_TOOL_OPTIONS

-, which is intended to augment a command line in environments where the command-line cannot be accessed or modified.
-If you need to override these settings you can either define your preferred options in the Procfile
+.
+It’s intended to augment a command line in environments where the command line can’t be accessed or modified.
+If you must override these settings, you can either define your preferred options in the Procfile

 config var.